air quality indoor

 Construction and renovation projects present a variety of situations which may release contaminants and pollutants that can impact the IAQ of a building.
 They may be transported to other areas via the heating, ventilation and air conditioning system and affect populations beyond the immediate project area.
 Advance planning by Project Managers, appropriate contract language, material review and selection, and effective control strategies combined with proactive communication can successfully control pollutant levels, allay concerns, and maintain occupant comfort during and after construction activities.

 Many IAQ issues can be avoided.
-Timely maintenance, building repair and the rapid response to water intrusion into a building can prevent an issue from occurring.
+Timely maintenance, building repair and rapid response to water intrusion into a building can prevent an issue from occurring.
 Occupants also have a responsibility to report situations and to use buildings as designed.
 Other ways to maintain a healthy environment include:

 - No smoking in College buildings or in close proximity to building ventilation systems (e.g. an air intake).